lylakirati/automatic-differentiation/docs/milestone2.md

 ### Packaging

 Our package is distributed using test PyPI following PEP517/PEP518.
-Details on how to install the package is written in *How to use team20ad* section above.
+Details on how to install the package are written in *How to use team20ad* section above.

 ## Implementation

-The first class we need is the `DualNumber` class which will serve as the lower level structure of the forward AD class implementation.
+The first class we need is the `DualNumber` class which will serve as the lower-level structure of the forward AD class implementation.
 This class implements basic function overloaders such as `__add__()` and their reverse counterparts such as `__radd__()`.
 The full list of functions is provided below.
 Along with the `DualNumber` class, we implement additional elementary function overloads in `elementary.py` which consists of exponential and trigonometric functions (please see the full list below).
 Note that these two modules support only operations on `DualNumber`, `int`, and `float` objects.
 Then, we implement the `ForwardAD` class which serves as a function decoration for computing the derivatives.